 The Access Control List (ACL) for the object includes an entry for allUsers or allAuthenticatedUsers.

 The bucket containing the object has an IAM role that meets these criteria:

-- The role contains the member allUsers or allAuthenticatedUsers.
+- The role is granted to the principal allUsers or allAuthenticatedUsers.

 - The role has at least one of the following storage permissions:

 If either of these conditions are true, the public access column for the object reads Public to internet.

 If none of these conditions are true, the public access column for the object reads Not public.